AtActionPark/TolerableKeyboard/README.md

 ```
 And voila, instant playable keyboard, hooked up to a simple synth.

-Visit the [SuperKeyborad page](https://atactionpark.github.io/SuperKeyborad/) for more info on customisation
+Visit the [SuperKeyborad page](https://atactionpark.github.io/SuperKeyborad/) for more info on customisation.